 The ideal sleeping position for your spine is lying on your side with good support for your head and neck.
 This includes your pillow being tucked close into the chin and ensuring your head is neutral i.e. not too much or too little support.
 An orthopaedic pillow can be helpful for comfort and specific support.
 Trying not to sleep on your front with your head towards one side can reduce the torsion through your neck and reduce the chance of waking up with headaches or neck stiffness.

 This can be helpful to relieve pain and muscle tightness.
 Some good areas to apply pressure is just below the skull and approximately 3 inches in the left or right of the spine.
 It is also an acupressure point which can help with relaxation among other health benefits.
-The videos below are two useful examples of how self-massage can be performed:

-If you experience any of the following symptoms after neck or head trauma or if you have neck and head pain:
+If you experience any of the following symptoms after neck or head trauma, or if you have neck and head pain: